On This Page:

 Small and luxurious is a myth, right?
 Wrong.
 If you’re struggling with finding space in your cramped bathroom or half bath, all you need is a little creativity and design know-how.
 Here are some tips to get you started:

-Transforming a bathroom from cramped to cozy requires efficient use of space:
+Transforming a bathroom from cramped to cozy requires the efficient use of space:

 - Less is more: Homeowners have a tendency to keep all of their conveniences nearby.
 If you’re dealing with a small bathroom, try only to include the basics.
 Because you’re limiting the items in your bathroom, feel free to include higher-end toiletries like luxury towels and designer soaps (keep accessories like hair dryers in a nearby linen closet).